Reporting Requirements FAQs

 For issuers that are not investment funds, the annual financial statements and auditor's report must be filed on or before 120 days after the end of the most recently completed financial year for a venture issuer and 90 days after the end of the most recently completed financial year for a non-venture issuer.
 Interim financial statements must be filed on or before 60 days after the end of the interim period for a venture issuer and 45 days after the end of the interim period for a non-venture issuer.
 For issuer that are investment funds the annual financial statements and auditor's report must be filed on or before 90 days after the most recently completed financial year.
 The interim financial statements must be filed on or before 60 days after the end of the most recent interim period.

 Yes.
 The list indicates those companies that have not met their continuous disclosure requirements.
 It may be a good idea to forewarn us that your filing will be late, but it won't change the fact that your company is in default.
-See the Issuers in Default List.
+See the Reporting Issuers List.

 If an issuer is relatively certain it will not meet the filing deadline the issuer can request a Management Cease Trade order.
-See National Policy 12-203 Cease Trade Orders for Continuous Disclosure, for further details.
+See National Policy 12-203 Management Cease Trade Orders, for further details.

 An issuer’s securities may be "halted" by the stock exchange for a short period of time when, in the opinion of the exchange, important information concerning the listed issuer needs to be made public.